ModiaSim/Modia.jl/docs/src/index.md

   displayed with `logCode=true` (previously, this was expanded and the unit was displayed in the code as `N` which is not correct Julia code).

 - Function `ModiaLang.firstInitialOfAllSegments(..)` now correctly returns true for the first call of the getDerivatives function during the simulation.

+### Version 0.10.2

+- Minor (efficiency) improvement if states are SVectors.
+- Require ModiaBase 0.9.2 (to get rid of performance issues in Modia3D).
+- Replace ustrip(..) with ustrip.(..) at some places to get rid of warnings.

+### Version 0.10.1

+- Update of Manifest.toml file
+- Require ModiaBase 0.9.1 (with updated Manifest.toml file).

 ### Version 0.10.0